 Instructions

-- Press the tofu for at least 10-15 minutes to remove excess water.
-I recommend a tofu press.
+- Press the tofu for at least 15 minutes to remove excess moisture.
+Tear into evenly sized chunks and transfer to a bowl.

 Notes